Quantum-limited amplification without instability: OIBA: Influence of asymmetries

-In this section we briefly discuss the influence of asymmetries in the decay rates of the two cavity modes ($\kappa_{1} \neq \kappa_2$), as well as deviations from the optimal matching condition.
-Starting with the eigenvalues of the system
+In this section we briefly discuss the influence of asymmetries in the decay rates of the two cavity modes ($\kappa_{1} \neq \kappa_2$) for the OIBA, as well as deviations from the optimal matching condition.
+Starting with the eigenvalues of the dynamical matrix (involving coherent and dissipative evolution) of the system

-with $\widetilde G = \sqrt{G_{2}^2 - G_{1}^2}$ as used in the main text.
-Thus, although we have asymmetric decay, we can still extract the point of optimally imbalanced parametric processes, which is obtained for the condition